mthassan11812-pixel/practicsprojects/README.md

 # practicsprojects
-This is practics github repository
+This is practics github repository.
 Author-Tabraiz Hassan